mcowen1/SinglePageApp/README.md

 This app, also, demonstrates the ease of use of the server side GridView which is easy to populate and manipulate and then the app goes on to display Add/Edit  pages within their own asp.view’s.

 NOTE: This application uses a simple List to populate the GridView.
 In production, of course you would switch this for a DataTable from your Database.
-I have made no attempt to persist changes to the Records as my intention, here, is only to demo the ListView and th euse of server side controls.
+I have made no attempt to persist changes to the Records as my intention, here, is only to demo the ListView and the use of server side controls.

 http://www.raddotnet.com/SinglePageSample.aspx